Tony Hawk's

-In December 2018, Tony Hawk announced the first game bearing the Tony Hawk's name not to be published by Activision; Tony Hawk's Skate Jam, which was released for iOS and Android on December 13.
-A second high-definition remake of the first two games, Tony Hawk's Pro Skater 1 + 2, published by Activision and developed by Vicarious Visions (who previously developed ports of several Tony Hawk's games), was released on Xbox One, PlayStation 4, and Windows on September 4, 2020.
+The first game bearing the Tony Hawk's name not published by Activision, Tony Hawk's Skate Jam, was released in December 2018 for iOS and Android.
+A second high-definition remake of the first two games, Tony Hawk's Pro Skater 1 + 2, published by Activision and developed by Vicarious Visions (who previously developed ports of several Tony Hawk's games), was released in 2020.

 Games

 Games in bold indicate main installments.

 Gameplay

 The Tony Hawk's series was originally developed as a classic arcade game.
 The goal of most modes of the game is to achieve a high score.
-To do this, the player has to successfully perform and combine aerials, flips, grinds, lips, and manuals, with successful executions adding to the player's score.
+To do this, the player must perform aerials, flips, grinds, lips, and manuals, with successful combinations adding to the player's score.
 The point value of the trick is based on time maintained, degrees rotated, number of tricks performed in sequence, performing tricks on specific landmarks on the map, and the number of times the tricks have been used.
-Successful tricks also add to the player's special meter, which, once full, allows for the execution of special tricks which are worth a great deal more than normal tricks.
-Bails (falling off the skateboard due to poor landing) cause no points to be awarded for the attempted trick and reset the special bar to empty.
-The controls of the game developed further the more the series progressed.
-While the original Tony Hawk's Pro Skater featured a fairly limited set of moves, later entries allowed the player to switch between moves during the same grind or manual sequence, perform transfers, hold on to and drive various vehicles, walk on foot and scale walls, slowing time, or performing more advanced tricks by pressing buttons repeatedly, for example a double or triple kickflip instead of a normal one.
-Later entries, such as American Wasteland, allowed the player to also use a BMX, whereas Motion and Shred featured snowboarding.
+Successful tricks also add to the player's special meter, which, once full, allows the execution of special tricks that are worth a great deal more than normal tricks.
+Bails (falling off the skateboard due to poor landing) forfeit points for the attempted trick and reset the special bar to empty.
+The controls of the game developed as the series progressed.
+While the original Tony Hawk's Pro Skater featured a fairly limited set of moves, later entries allowed the player to switch between moves during the same grind or manual sequence, perform transfers, hold on to and drive various vehicles, walk on foot and scale walls, slow time, or perform more advanced tricks by pressing buttons repeatedly—for example, a double or triple kickflip instead of a normal one.
+Later entries, such as American Wasteland, allowed the player to use a BMX, and Motion and Shred featured snowboarding.